atweiden/voidvault/doc/guides/connecting-to-captive-wifi-portal.md

 ```

 Read the `ssh -R` command's verbose log closely.
 The log should mention
+`remote forward success for: listen: 6666, connect: 127.0.0.1:9999`
-"successfully set up port forwarding" somewhere near the bottom when you
+somewhere near the bottom when you first authenticate with the other
-first authenticate with the other machine.
-If the log instead warns that
+machine.
+If the log instead warns that the port forwarding has failed,
-the port forwarding has failed, try again with a different port, e.g.
+try again with a different port, e.g.

 ```sh
 ssh -vvv -N -T -R 42345:127.0.01:9999 "$gui_sftponly@$gui_localip"